 The Tufts Opera Ensemble undertook a highly successful full production of Mozart's Le Nozze di Figaro in February 2018.
 The performances were conducted by John Page, who directs Tufts' orchestral program; Stumpf was at the harpsichord.
 In April 2019 the ensemble performed Massenet's Cendrillon.

-In February 2020 the Tufts Opera Ensemble will perform the world premiere of Stumpf's own compositions: The Nightingale and the Rose and The Happy Prince, two one-act chamber operas based on stories by Oscar Wilde.
+In February 2020 the Tufts Opera Ensemble performed the world premiere of Stumpf's own compositions: The Nightingale and the Rose and The Happy Prince, two one-act chamber operas based on stories by Oscar Wilde.
+Almost full houses greeted both performances with standing ovations.

 So the adventure continues...